Mass: Inertial mass

 The primary difficulty with Mach's definition of mass is that it fails to take into account the potential energy (or binding energy) needed to bring two masses sufficiently close to one another to perform the measurement of mass.
 This is most vividly demonstrated by comparing the mass of the proton in the nucleus of deuterium, to the mass of the proton in free space (which is greater by about 0.239%—this is due to the binding energy of deuterium).
 Thus, for example, if the reference weight m_{2} is taken to be the mass of the neutron in free space, and the relative accelerations for the proton and neutron in deuterium are computed, then the above formula over-estimates the mass m_{1} (by 0.239%) for the proton in deuterium.
 At best, Mach's formula can only be used to obtain ratios of masses, that is, as m_{1} / m_{2} = |a_{2}| / |a_{1}|.
 An additional difficulty was pointed out by Henri Poincaré, which is that the measurement of instantaneous acceleration is impossible: unlike the measurement of time or distance, there is no way to measure acceleration with a single measurement; one must make multiple measurements (of position, time, etc.) and perform a computation to obtain the acceleration.
 Poincaré termed this to be an "insurmountable flaw" in the Mach definition of mass.

 Atomic masses

 Typically, the mass of objects is measured in terms of the kilogram, which since 2019 is defined in terms of fundamental constants of nature.
 The mass of an atom or other particle can be compared more precisely and more conveniently to that of another atom, and thus scientists developed the dalton (also known as the unified atomic mass unit).
 By definition, 1 Da (one dalton) is exactly one-twelfth of the mass of a carbon-12 atom, and thus, a carbon-12 atom has a mass of exactly 12 Da.

+In electromagnetism

+The laws of classical electromagnetism, which rest on Maxwell's equations and the Lorentz force, produce inconsistent conclusions about the nature of mass in these theories.
+The energy or momentum of a charged particle like the electron, due to electrostatic or electromagnetic fields can be calculated using classical models, but different approaches lead to different values and to different interpretations.